 The Group operate in a market characterized by evolving industry standards, frequent new product launches and updates, rapidly-developing technologies, and changing customer demands and expectations.
-The continuing popularity of our products depends in significant part on our ability to adapt to these rapidly-changing technologies and industry standards as well as our ability to continually innovate in response to evolving customer demands and expectations and intense market competition.
+The continuing popularity of our products depends on the ability of the Group to adapt to these rapidly-changing technologies and industry standards as well as our ability to continually innovate in response to evolving customer demands and expectations and intense market competition.
 Any failure on our part to act effectively in any of these areas may materially and adversely affect our business and operating results.